 First, What is Kona Coffee?

 As the name suggests, Kona coffee is coffee that is from Kailua-Kona in Hawaii.
 The microclimate in the Kona district provides the ideal conditions for growing coffee beans.
 It experiences both sun and rain, as well as warm tropical temperatures that give beans the ideal environment to grow.
-It also contains volcanic soil that is rich in minerals which nourishes the plants and gives Kona coffee a distinctive taste.
+It also contains volcanic soil that is rich in minerals which nourishes the plants and gives Kona coffee a distinctive flavor.

 The Kona Coffee Belt along the western coast of the big island of Hawaii stretches only 30 miles—a very narrow strip of land.
 (Source)